rerun-io/rerun/design/batching.md

 ### The DataStore is its own server

-The datastore won't run as part of the viewer forever.
+The datastore won't run as part of the Viewer forever.

 ### Data might be a reference to an external storage system